CANADA FX DEBT-C$ rallies as BoJ stokes risk appetite, oil prices rise

 By Fergal Smith

-TORONTO, Jan 29 (Reuters) - The Canadian dollar gained against a stronger U.S. counterpart on Friday after a Bank of Japan rate cut into negative territory boosted global asset markets, while oil rallied and data showed Canadian and U.S. growth in line with economists’ expectations.
+TORONTO, Jan 29 (Reuters) - The Canadian dollar rose against a stronger U.S. counterpart on Friday after a Bank of Japan rate cut triggered gains for global asset markets, while oil rallied and data showed Canadian and U.S. growth in line with economists’ expectations.

 Canada’s economy grew for the first time in three months in November, rising 0.3 percent.